antononcube/MathematicaVsR/Projects/TextAnalysisOfTrumpTweets/README.md

 The Mathematica-part of this project does not follow closely the blog post [1].
 After the ingestion of the data provided in [1], the Mathematica-part applies alternative algorithms to support and extend the analysis in [1].

-The sections in the [R-notebook](https://github.com/antononcube/MathematicaVsR/blob/master/Projects/TextAnalysisOfTrumpTweets/R/TextAnalysisOfTrumpTweets.Rmd) correspond to some -- not all -- of the sections in the Mathematica-part.
+The sections in the [R-part notebook](https://github.com/antononcube/MathematicaVsR/blob/master/Projects/TextAnalysisOfTrumpTweets/R/TextAnalysisOfTrumpTweets.Rmd) correspond to some -- not all -- of the sections in the Mathematica-part.

 The following list of steps is for the Mathematica-part.